 Portree

 Portree is the largest town on the Isle of Skye and the most practical base for exploring the island.
-It sits alongside a pretty harbor and has a growing food scene, from casual pubs to fine dining.
+It sits alongside a pretty harbour and has a growing food scene, from casual pubs to fine dining.
 Originally a fishing village, it is now the main hub for services, shops, and restaurants on the island.
-Book dinner reservations in advance during summer, as popular spots fill up quickly.
+Book dinner reservations in advance during summer, as the popular spots fill up quickly.
 Local seafood is a highlight.

 Portree Isle of Skye and Scottish Highlands itinerary trip Scotland